lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 for responses.

 The original message code is put into the first byte of the Plaintext.
-Following the message code come the class E options and if present the original message Payload preceded by its payload marker.
+Following the message code, the class E options comes and if present the original message Payload is preceded by its payload marker.

 The Plaintext is now encrypted by an AEAD algorithm which integrity protects Security Context parameters and eventually any class I options from the